kailash-manasarovar/statement/docs/timeline/2026/august.md

 ![A lion and her cubs](../../content/images/a-lion-and-her-cubs.png)

-## On the plus side, my love
+## On the plus side, my love - getting it wrong again

 - Given the mousses' utter horror with what God sent; us detestable, loathsome, bothersome people...
 - Me with the multiple and ever growing examples of their scheming, muck-raking, and shamefulness that I have detailed in this police statement.
 - And you with your one, giant, cataclysmic, tipping-the-earth-on-its-axis example.
 - They decided they would cancel God Himself.
-- The mousses brought you here, didn't they; probably in one of those UN helicopters with the two propellers they're so obsessed with.
-- And the mousses took sperm from you too, didn't they.
 - Because they do whatever they like while walking over everyone's backs like we're roads.
 - But, of course, all this means is that we have children, already!
+- I'm kinda sad we don't, except I still believe we have time for this.
 - And I believe it's three, just like my dreams and our prayers over my tortured mourning.
 - And yes, today I break forth into joyful shouting and cry aloud!
+No, just weeping actually.

-### And as for your heart, my love
+### And as for your heart, my love - this is true

 - Know that you and I agreed to all of this a long, long time ago, for someone we loved dearly, and for God.
 - So don't worry about the recent past *chipshop*.